-There are some plans that will cover both your inpatient and outpatient deductibles.
-When Medicare is only covering 80% of your medical costs, an Aetna Medigap policy is a great way to protect yourself against the other 20%.
+Some plans will cover both your inpatient and outpatient deductibles.
+When Medicare is only covering 80% of your medical costs, and Aetna Medigap policy is a great way to protect yourself against the other 20%.

-Aetna as sold supplemental Medicare policies in many states.
+Aetna sells Medicare policies in many states.
 It’s common to see their plans listed under a subsidiary company, like Continental Life Insurance, Aetna Health, and Life Insurance Company or American Continental Insurance.

 Aetna Medigap Plan Features